 You can calculate the average cycle time per item by dividing the total cycle time of all completed items by the number of items.

-This approach highlights bottlenecks and inefficiencies across stages, such as development, review, or QA.
-Basically, following this formula helps you focus on optimizing the entire process, not just the output.
+That’s why following this formula helps you focus on optimizing the entire process, not just the output.

 Pro tip: Cycle time in Axify measures the entire period of time, not just active time.
 This includes idle time and delays in your product development process.

-What is a Good Cycle Time?
+What Is a Good Cycle Time?

 At Axify, we believe that there's no universal standard for an ideal cycle time because every team and workflow is unique.
 However, based on our experience, elite teams can complete a user story in less than three days, while good teams typically finish within a week.